AI for UK

 Plant brain

-SOPs, drawings, routings, supplier specs, tribal knowhow and the contents of half a dozen shared drives, captured into one place the AI can actually read.
+SOPs, drawings, routings, supplier specs, tribal knowhow and the contents of half a dozen shared drives, captured into one place the AI can read.
 Modelled around ISA-95 so it talks to your ERP and MES instead of replacing them.

 First loop, live